Reviewed by Dr Jessica Gunawan and Physician Brandon Yew on June 15, 2022

 Anti-seizure medications can slow pain signals from leg nerves, and are especially beneficial for RLS due to neuropathy.
 Neuropathy refers to damage or dysfunction to one or more nerves.

 Likewise, herbal formulas can be consumed to address the imbalances that induce RLS.
-Specifically, each recommended formula has the ability to dissipate and dispel pathogen combinations, and enhance Blood and
+Specifically, each recommended formula has the ability to dissipate and dispel pathogen combinations, and enhance Blood and Qi circulation within the meridians of the legs.
+Examples of these are:

 - Yi Yi Ren Tang